-A decision is any determination made by Molina or the delegated Medical Group/IPA or other delegated entity with respect to the following:
+A decision is any determination made by Molina or the delegated medical group/IPA or other delegated entity with respect to the following:

-- Determination to authorize, provide or pay for services (favorable determination); - Determination to delay, modify, or deny payment of request (adverse determination); - Discontinuation of a payment for a service; - Payment for temporarily out-of-the-area renal dialysis services; and, - Payment for Emergency Services, post stabilization care or urgently needed services.
+- Determination to authorize, provide or pay for services (favorable determination); - Determination to delay, modify, or deny payment of request (adverse determination); - Discontinuation of a payment or authorization for a service;

-Molina follows a hierarchy of medical necessity decision making with Federal and State regulations taking precedence.
-Molina covers all services and items required by State and Federal regulations.
+Molina follows a hierarchy of medical necessity decision-making with federal and state regulations taking precedence.
+Molina covers all services and items required by state and federal regulations.

-Board certified licensed Providers from appropriate specialty areas are utilized to assist in making determinations of medical necessity, as appropriate.
-All utilization decisions are made in a timely manner to accommodate the clinical urgency of the situation, in accordance with Federal regulatory requirements and NCQA© standards.
+Board-certified licensed providers from appropriate specialty areas are utilized to assist in making determinations of medical necessity, as appropriate.
+All utilization decisions are made in a timely manner to accommodate the clinical urgency of the situation in accordance with federal and state regulatory requirements and NCQA standards.